-4. Self-service – While the notion of self-service data for the wider organization might never sit well with finance, it will be embraced as a way to rationalize reporting requirements and special requests.
-That said, for self-service to flourish, CFOs need to determine where strong data governance and standardized reporting is required—and then let go of financial data that doesn’t meet those criteria.
-Self-service also means that while the overall definitions of KPIs need to be harmonized across the organization, the information delivery needs to be a pull and not a push to enable insights-driven decision making.
+4. Self-service – While the notion of self-service data for the wider organisation might never sit well with finance, it will be embraced as a way to rationalise reporting requirements and special requests.
+That said, for self-service to flourish, CFOs need to determine where strong data governance and standardised reporting is required—and then let go of financial data that doesn’t meet those criteria.
+Self-service also means that while the overall definitions of KPIs need to be harmonized across the organisation, the information delivery needs to be a pull and not a push to enable insights-driven decision making.

 6. ERPs, automation and transformation – The big ERP players will continue to drive finance automation and digital transformation, particularly since new capabilities offered as part of upgraded are often readily adopted. will accelerate the trend of moving ERPs to the cloud, with consequential benefits in data access and real time insights generation.

-In the next series of blogs, we will deep dive on how finance can transform itself as an analytical engine for the organization and drive business value:
+In the next series of blogs, we will deep dive on how finance can transform itself as an analytical engine for the organisation and drive business value:

 The years ahead hold great promise for finance functions that want to create more value for the organisations they support.
 Getting there may not be smooth and easy, but it will certainly be exciting.